 KTH Royal Institute of Technology and University of Waterloo (UWaterloo) are both globally significant engineering and technology schools producing some of the world’s top graduates.
 Unfortunately, the vast differences in the Canadian and Swedish post-secondary systems make a direct comparison challenging – it’s hard to compare a full-sized university like UWaterloo with KTH, which is much smaller and heavily focused on graduate studies (which we don’t normally capture in these articles).

-For the chart above, we’ve compared UWaterloo to the largest computer science program we could find within 100km of Stockholm – the one at Uppsala University (ranked #215 for computer science).
-It isn’t a perfect solution, but it clearly demonstrates UWaterloo’s incredibly high enrollment in computer science, especially considering the exceptional quality of UWaterloo’s program (40th ranked).
+For the chart above, we’ve compared UWaterloo to the largest computer science program we could find within 100km of Stockholm – the one at Uppsala University (ranked 234 for engineering and technology).
+It isn’t a perfect solution, but it clearly demonstrates UWaterloo’s incredibly high enrollment in computer science, especially considering the exceptional quality of UWaterloo’s program (23rd ranked) and overall strength in engineering and technology (38th ranked).

 UWaterloo is also home to Canada’s largest engineering school and its tech-related program enrollment is larger than schools like Stanford University, Massachusetts Institute of Technology (MIT) and CalTech – to name a few.
 UWaterloo also has substantial graduate-level enrollment in engineering with 800+ graduate degrees granted annually.